Angina is a type of chest pain caused by reduced blood flow to the heart. Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.

 The most common cause of reduced blood flow to your heart muscle is coronary artery disease (CAD).
 Your heart (coronary) arteries can become narrowed by fatty deposits called plaques.
 This is called atherosclerosis.

-This is because during times of low oxygen demand — when you're resting, for example — your heart muscle may be able to get by on the reduced amount of blood flow without triggering angina symptoms.
-But when you increase the demand for oxygen, such as when you exercise, this can cause angina.
+During times of low oxygen demand — when you're resting, for example — your heart muscle may still be able to function on the reduced amount of blood flow without triggering angina symptoms.
+But when you increase the demand for oxygen, such as when you exercise, angina can result.

 - Stable angina.
-Stable angina is usually triggered by physical exertion.
-When you climb stairs, exercise or walk, your heart demands more blood, but it's harder for the muscle to get enough blood when your arteries are narrowed.
+Stable angina is usually triggered by physical activity.
+When you climb stairs, exercise or walk, your heart demands more blood, but narrowed arteries slow down blood flow.
 Besides physical activity, other factors such as emotional stress, cold temperatures, heavy meals and smoking also can narrow arteries and trigger angina.

 Unstable angina.
-If fatty deposits (plaques) in a blood vessel rupture or a blood clot forms, it can quickly block or reduce flow through a narrowed artery, suddenly and severely decreasing blood flow to your heart muscle.
+If fatty deposits (plaques) in a blood vessel rupture or a blood clot forms, it can quickly block or reduce flow through a narrowed artery.
+This can suddenly and severely decrease blood flow to your heart muscle.
 Unstable angina can also be caused by blood clots that block or partially block your heart's blood vessels.

 - Prinzmetal's angina.
-This type of angina is caused by a spasm in a coronary artery in which the artery temporarily narrows.
-This narrowing reduces blood flow to your heart, causing chest pain.
-Emotional stress, smoking and use of the illegal drug cocaine may trigger this type of angina.
+This type of angina is caused by a sudden spasm in a coronary artery, which temporarily narrows the artery.
+This narrowing reduces blood flow to your heart, causing severe chest pain.
+Prinzmetal's angina most often occurs at rest, typically overnight.
+Attacks tend to occur in clusters.
+Emotional stress, smoking, medications that tighten blood vessels (such as some migraine drugs) and use of the illegal drug cocaine may trigger Prinzmetal's angina.

 The following risk factors increase your risk of coronary artery disease and angina: